Catalysing youth-driven action for safer cities.

 Naga (Camarines Sur)

-Naga, a small city in the Philippines, is a city of young people with nearly 55% of its population dominated by children and youth.
+Naga, a secondary city in the Philippines, is a city of young people with nearly 55% of its population dominated by children and youth.
 The local government in the city is known for its good governance practices.
-WeSolve foundation, as the S²Cities local implementation partner, will harness the power of collective action to scale innovative solutions and bring about systems change in Naga.
-WeSolve, in collaboration with subject experts and the local government, endeavors to empower young individuals by enabling them to transition from being problem owners to problem solvers!
+WeSolve Foundation, leading local implementation in Naga, harnesses the power of collective action to scale innovative solutions and bring about systems change in Naga.

 News & Blog